 Here’s a list of iron-rich foods that you can add to your toddler’s diet in age-appropriate ways for adequate iron intake.

 Seafood contains a wide assortment of food items, such as fish, shellfish, oysters, clams, and shrimps.
 These foods are rich in high-quality, lean protein and micronutrients, such as iron, iodine, and selenium.
 For instance, three ounces of canned clams, oysters, and shrimp contain 23.8mg, 13.2mg, and 2.6mg of iron, respectively (14).
-You can prepare healthy curries, soups, casseroles, pasta, and salads with seafood.
+You can prepare healthy curries, soups, casseroles, pasta, and salads with seafood, if there the toddler is not allergic to them.

 2. Fortified cereals